comsystan/comsystanj/description/Description2DImage.md

 - The number of rulers with distinct sizes according to the power of 2 can be set
 - Linear regression parameters of the double log plot can be set
 - Note: The regression end is estimated from the first image in a stack
-- If subsequent images contain fewer object pixels, the regression end may be too high and an error message is thrown
+- If subsequent images contain fewer object pixels, the regression end may be too high and an ArrayIndexOutOfBoundsException is thrown